The Game Your Boss Is Really Running

 In places like that, a young person has a chance to gain more than income.
 He can gain judgment.
 He can start to see how real decisions compound.
 He can learn why some people become trusted and why others remain supervised forever.
 He can begin to understand that responsibility is not simply doing more tasks.
 It is seeing more of reality, earlier, and carrying more of the consequences without becoming theatrical about it.

-The best bosses, though, do something beyond merely running a high-functioning game.
+These are the strongest bosses.
+They do not just run a high-functioning game.
 They build games in which younger people become stronger players over time.
 They do not just use young workers as available energy.
 They increase their value.
 They give them room to grow without indulging sloppiness.
 They correct without humiliating.
 They raise standards without turning the place into a fear machine.
 They know that building the business and building people are not separate activities.

 This is why pattern matters so much.